RobThree/ITimer/README.md

 ## ThreadingTimer and SystemTimer

 As mentioned before, these timers encapsulate (or "wrap") the [`System.Threading.Timer`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.timer) and [`System.Timers.Timer`](https://docs.microsoft.com/en-us/dotnet/api/system.timers.timer) timers and provide a unified interface because they both implement the [`ISignaler`](ITimer/ISignaler.cs) interface.
-The difference between these two is perhaps best explained by [Jon Skeet](https://jonskeet.uk/csharp/threads/timers.html) (archived version [here](https://archive.is/eXhQS) or [here](https://web.archive.org/web/20190303143427/http://jonskeet.uk/csharp/threads/timers.html)).
+The difference between the first two is perhaps best explained by [Jon Skeet](https://jonskeet.uk/csharp/threads/timers.html) (archived version [here](https://archive.is/eXhQS) or [here](https://web.archive.org/web/20190303143427/http://jonskeet.uk/csharp/threads/timers.html)).
 The [`System.Windows.Forms.Timer`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.timer) is not provided by this library but should be simple to implement.

-Both timers are simplified versions of the underlying timers unified to a single, simple, interface.
+All timers provided by this library are simplified versions of the underlying timers unified to a single, simple, interface.
 If you need a more specific implementation then you may want to implement them again in your own class, also implementing the [`ISignaler`](ITimer/ISignaler.cs) interface.

 ## TestTimer